-11.1 The Spending Review 2015 allowed local authorities additional flexibility for the three year period 2016-17 to 2018-19 to use capital receipts from the sale of their own assets (excluding Right to Buy receipts) to help fund the revenue costs of transformation projects and support the delivery of future savings.
-This represented a significant departure from the previous requirements which restricted the use of receipts from asset sales to funding new capital investments.

-- 11.2 This flexibility was subsequently extended until 2021/22.
+- 11.1 The Spending Review 2015 allowed local authorities additional flexibility for the three year period 2016-17 to 2018-19 to use capital receipts from the sale of their own assets (excluding Right to Buy receipts) to help fund the revenue costs of transformation projects and support the delivery of future savings.
+This represented a significant departure from the previous requirements which restricted the use of receipts from asset sales to funding new capital investments. - This flexibility was subsequently extended until 2021/22.
 In the Provisional Settlement announced in December 2021, the Department for Levelling Up, Communities and Housing (DLUH) announced that this flexibility was to be extended again.
 We have still not however, had the details of this extended scheme.
 The DLUH have said "We announced as part of the local government finance settlement in February 2021 that we would extend the flexibility to use capital receipts for further three years and at the time we said we would follow up with the details of the flexibility.
 Information on the parameters beyond 31 March 2022, including if previous years receipts can be utilised, are still in the process of being finalised.
 We needed time to assess the impact and benefits of extending the flexibility in different ways, while making sure it has the relevant safeguards.
 In light of the Spending Review and other recent changes, these have taken longer than expected.
-We understand that local authorities need time to plan for their spending over the years and will publish these details shortly." - 11.3 We have not previously used this flexibility but now feel it would be appropriate with some eligible projects we are currently working on.
-We have therefore produced a draft Strategy as attached at Appendix 4.
-We will return to Committee with further details when they become available from DLUH and provide more detail on the suggested projects.
+We understand that local authorities need time to plan for their spending over the years and will publish these details shortly." - 11.3 The Council has not previously used this flexibility but it is now felt that it would be appropriate with some eligible projects currently being working on.
+The Council has therefore produced a draft Strategy as attached at Appendix 4.
+Information will be brought back to Committee with further details when they become available from DLUH and provide more detail on the suggested projects.

-12 The Long Term Position; Medium Term Financial Strategy; and Capital Strategy
+12 The Long Term Position; Medium Term Financial Strategy and Capital Strategy

-- 12.1 The MTFP Table at 2.2 shows that we have a significant budget gap to address in future years.
-By 2025/26 this gap is forecast to increase to £859k.
-In relation to the forecast expenditure budget of £7.294m this is 11.8%.
-It is regrettable that we have been unable to instigate savings to address all of the 22/23 budget gap and have had to use a material amount of our, already depleted, earmarked reserves. - 12.2 In order for the situation to improve; for the Council to continue as a going concern and; for the Council to be able to demonstrate to the external auditors and other stakeholders that we have deliverable plans to address the gap in the medium term, we must find ongoing savings and/or ongoing new income streams. - 12.3 We have been prudent in the setting of the 2022/23 budget by not including savings which may not materialise and not including new income streams which have not yet been fully scrutinised and are not yet "in-flight".
+- 12.1 The MTFP Table at 2.2 shows that there is a significant budget gap to address in future years.
+By 2025/26 this gap is forecast to increase to £319k.
+In relation to the forecast expenditure budget of £7.294m this is 4.4%. - 12.2 In order for the situation to improve, for the Council to continue as a going concern and for the Council to be able to demonstrate to the external auditors and other stakeholders that we have deliverable plans to address the gap in the medium term, ongoing savings and/or ongoing new income streams must be found. - 12.3 The Council has been prudent in the setting of the 2022/23 budget by not including savings which may not materialise and not including new income streams which have not yet been fully scrutinised and are not yet "in-flight".
 Our 2022/23 budget is therefore robust.
-We have a number of proposals currently being looked at and are confident that some of these will come to fruition during 2022/23, thus giving a "windfall" in year, albeit it will not be a full year effect.
-We have other projects which will take longer to instigate.
-Due diligence on all the proposals is key and ewill be undertaken before Members are presented with details for approval. - 12.4 We have also produced a Capital Strategy which is included at Appendix 5 which details our approach to Treasury Management; Investments and our Capital Programme.
-The Treasury Management Strategy and accompanying appendices will be presented to Full Council in February in a separate report.
+There are a number of proposals currently being looked at and there is confidence that some of these will come to fruition during 2022/23, thus giving a "windfall" in year, albeit it will not be a full year effect.
+The Council has other projects which will take longer to instigate.
+Due diligence on all the proposals is key and will be undertaken before Members are presented with details for approval. - 12.4 The Council has also produced a Capital Strategy which is included at Appendix 5 which details the approach to Treasury Management, Investments and the Capital Programme.